keystonejs/keystone/docs/guides/migrations.md

 **Keystone can't automatically manage these migrations for you** because it doesn't know what to do with the existing data.
 This guide will explain when and why you need database migrations and offer some basic solutions to get you started.

-When you create a new List, depending on the adapter, Keystone will initialise a database table with columns for each of the fields defined in the List.
+When you create a new List, depending on the adapter, Keystone will initialize a database table with columns for each of the fields defined in the List.
 Let's look at an example.

 ```javascript
 const { KnexAdapter } = require('@keystonejs/adapter-knex');